Chapter 10: Alkenes and Alkynes

 Mechanism of Hydroboration

-When a terminal alkene, for example, propene, is treated with BH3·THF, the BH3 molecule adds successively to the C=C double bond of three alkene molecules to form an trialkylborane.
+When a terminal alkene, for example, propene, is treated with BH3·THF, the BH3 molecule adds successively to the C=C double bond of three alkene molecules to form a trialkylborane.
 In each additional step, the boron atom becomes attached to the less substituted double bond carbon, and a hydrogen atom is transferred from the BH3 to the more substituted carbon.
 In the second step (oxidation and hydrolysis) of the whole process, the borane is oxidized and hydrolyzed to the OH group.
 So, the regioselectivity of the hydroboration step defines the anti-Markovnikov regioselectivity of the overall reaction.

 Such regioselectivity of the hydroboration step can be explained by both electronic and steric effects.
 In terms of the steric factor, the boron-containing group is more bulky than the hydrogen atom, so they can approach the less substituted carbon more easily.
 The electronic effect lies in the transition state structure for the formation of alkylborane.
 As shown above, the π electrons from the double bond are donated to the π orbital of boron and a four-atom ring cyclic transition state is approached.
 In the transition state, electrons shift in the direction of the boron atom and away from the carbon that is not connected to the boron.
 This makes the carbon not connected to the boron bear a partial positive charge, which is better accommodated on the more substituted carbon.
 As a result, the electronic effect also favors the addition of boron on the less substituted carbon.